YasinAflatoon/Java/notes/Variables.md

 #### boolean

-The boolean data type is for holding only two values of `true` or 'false'.
+The boolean data type is for holding only two values of `true` or `false`.

 ### Non-Primitive Data Type

 Non-primitive data types in Java are not predefined.
 They are created by programmers.
 Non-primitive data types are also called 'reference variables' or 'object references' as they reference a memory location where data is stored.
 Some of the examples of non-primitive types include `strings`, `arrays`, and `classes`.

-> We already know about class definition we head to the other two.
+> We already know about class definition, so we head to the other two.

 #### String